alessandrosp/alessandrosp.github.io/_drafts/a-draft-post.md

 *Many would argue that the *de facto* leader of the party is Beppe Grillo; as Luigi di Maio won the most recent primary elections, I decided to go with him.
 **In the rest of the post I would refer as these politicians simply as *candidates*, even though Berlusconi may or may not be the actual prime minister candidate of his party.

-# The analysis
+# The Analysis

-## Data collection
+## Data Collection

-- Use Twitter API to get all the tweets posted by candidates from January 1, 2017 to December 24, 2017 (extremes included).
-Retweets are ignored;
+- Used Twitter API to get all the tweets posted by candidates from January 1, 2017 to December 24, 2017 (extremes included).
+Retweets were ignored;
-- The code for data collection is available [here](https://github.com/annoys-parrot/twitter-ita-politics-2017/blob/master/data-collection.py);
+- The code for data collection is available [here](https://github.com/annoys-parrot/twitter-ita-politics-2017/blob/master/data_collection.py);
-- For the duration of the analysis the tweets are stored in a local database to avoid re-querying the Twitter API multiple times;
+- For the duration of the analysis the tweets were stored in a local database to avoid re-querying the Twitter API multiple times (both raw and preprocessed data are [available on GitHub](https://github.com/annoys-parrot/twitter-ita-politics-2017/tree/master/db)).

-## Descriptive analysis
+## Descriptive Analysis

 For each candidate, a number of descriptive statistics were computed.
-The full code can be found here.
+The full code can be found [here](https://github.com/annoys-parrot/twitter-ita-politics-2017/blob/master/descriptive_analysis.py).

 |                  | GiorgiaMeloni | PietroGrasso | berlusconi | luigidimaio | matteorenzi | matteosalvinimi |
 |------------------|---------------|--------------|------------|-------------|-------------|-----------------|